Credge-Solutions-Sandbox/verbose-disco/README.md

     // Controllers/LoginControllerTests.cs
     using Xunit;
     using Moq;
-    using MyWebApp.Controllers;
+    using wellnessapi.Controllers;
-    using MyWebApp.Models;
+    using wellnessapi.Models;
-    using MyWebApp.Data;
+    using wellnessapi.Data;
     using Microsoft.EntityFrameworkCore;

     public class LoginControllerTests {